jhausserlab/biolucid/README.md

 ### Step1: Load data

+- The general guideline is to give to bioLUCID the set of samples that you plan to contrast in the downstream analysis.
+Avoid processing sets of samples from very different tissues tissue types.
+For example, passing whole tissue scRNAseq from lung and brain to bioLUCID will cause practical issues (finding common cell types and ubiquitously-expressed genes) as well as fundemental ones (all lung cell types may have common transcriptional differences compared to all brain cell types, which bioLUCID will interpret as batch).
 - We provide an example adata containing human pbmc data sequenced on different platforms, which can be downloaded [here](https://drive.google.com/file/d/1-Uuve3sndENFDuVdSm4Ltb3Lnee7LUl8/view?usp=sharing)
 - To make sure bioLUCID works, the input data should contain:
   - unnormalized UMI counts data in `adata.X` or `adata.layers['counts']`